paroles de chanson

 Writer(s): Robert Blackwell, John Marascalco

-Pete Seeger - Songs of Freedom & Protest
+Pete Seeger - The Legends of Pete Seeger & Woody Guthrie

 date de sortie